NoneShen/Poly-document/new_chain/side_chain/contracts.md

 ```

 - This method should be called at the very beginning and can only be called once.
 For the input data `rawHeader`, the nextbookkeeper can not be empty.
-- Firstly, this function needs to make sure that the CCM contract has not been initialized through checking the public key of the current epoch.
+- Firstly, this function is required to check the  public key of the current epoch to make sure that the CCM contract is uninitialized.
 - Then we will parse the raw header to get the `header.nextBookKeeper`.
 Comparing it with the `nextBookKeeper` which is converted from `pubKeyList`, we could verify the validity of signature.
 - After verifying the signature, we could record current epoch start height and the public keys by storing them in address format.
 And then emit the event `InitGenesisBlockEvent`.